humannocode/nocodb/README.md

 <img src="demo-screenrecordings/AidDelivery_4.gif" alt="..." />

 #### Phase 2: Logistical processing for delivery of orders
 Once an order has been validated (for example, by means of an internal column "state"), it is ready for processing and being eventually delivered.
-From this point on, QR code labels that can be attached to the orders (package boxes or sometimes entire pallets) are extremely helpful and time-saving for easy tracking and updating in the system: instead of manually searching for an order that needs to change from the status "Packed" to "In delivery" using the order ID, for example, the order can be found and updated with a simple QR scan before it is loaded onto the transporter.
+From this point on, QR code labels that can be attached to the orders (package boxes or sometimes entire pallets) can be extremely helpful and time-saving for easy tracking and updating in the system: instead of manually searching for an order that needs to change from the status "Packed" to "In delivery" using the order ID, for example, the order can be found and updated with a simple QR scan before it is loaded onto the transporter.

 For this to work, it is necessary:
 1. to add a QR column to a record (when configuring the column, the column whose value is to be used for the QR code is selected).